eloycoto/eloycoto.github.io/content/blog/2024-02-27-kernel-rust-module.rst

 **Note** that it utilizes `config.boot.kernelPackages` instead of `pkgs.linuxPackages`, which lacks Rust support.

-Finally, we need to specify the compilation of the kernel modue, we can follow the official Nix guide:
+Finally, we need to specify the compilation of the kernel module, we can follow the official `Nix guide <https://nixos.wiki/wiki/Linux_kernel>`_:

 .. code-block:: nix